Rsantct/pAudio/doc/config_examples/README.md

 To a apply dither at the very end of the processing signal path, it depends on whether you use:
 - Coreaudio (macOS), dither will applied by CamillaDSP.
 Set `dither: true` under the `coreaudio/devices/playback` section
-- Jack (Linux), dither will be applied by the jack sound card driver.
+- Jack (Linux), dither will be applied by the jack sound card backend.
 Set `dither: true` under the `jack` section.

 ### Jack backend and its CPAL layer